Important Notes

 Select state and claim type

-Enter incident date
+Enter the accrual date

 Real-World Use Cases

-Intake Screening
+New Client Intake Screening

 Common Mistakes to Avoid